 Program Steering Committee

 Anthony Baratta is a 2010 DePauw graduate and previously served as DePauw's assistant sustainability director.
 As an undergraduate, Anthony successfully co-led the effort for DePauw to sign the American College and University President's Climate Commitment, and was also the student founder for the innovative off-campus civic engagement program, DePauw Environmental Policy Project.
-Anthony advises the DePauw Environmental Club, oversees the campus farm, directs the 20+ student Eco-Reps program, and serves as a sustainability liaison to Facilities Management.
+Anthony advises the DePauw Environmental Club, oversees the campus farm, directs the Sustainability Leadership Program, and serves as a sustainability liaison to Facilities Management.